David Lee Roth: First run with Van Halen: 1972–1985

 Despite the band's seven-year financial and artistic success, a creative rift developed between Roth and Eddie Van Halen early on.
-Roth was interested in popularity via original or even cover songs about partying, dancing, women and sex, along the lines of Aerosmith, AC/DC or even disco, while Ed wanted darker, deeper tunes in minor keys, like those on their 4th LP Fair Warning.
-They had been perfect artistic foils on the first three albums, but their fifth LP, Diver Down, saw a very disgruntled Edward "sacrificing" his original synthesizer and guitar riffs to five cover songs, three of which became singles: Dancing in the Street, Where Have All the Good Times Gone and Oh, Pretty Woman.
+Roth was interested in popularity via original or even cover songs about partying, dancing, women and sex, along the lines of Aerosmith, AC/DC or even disco, while Eddie wanted darker, deeper tunes in minor keys, like those on their 4th LP Fair Warning.
+They had been artistic foils on the first three albums, but their fifth LP, Diver Down, saw a disgruntled Edward "sacrificing" his original synthesizer and guitar riffs to five cover songs, three of which became singles: "Dancing in the Street", "Where Have All the Good Times Gone" and "(Oh) Pretty Woman".

-In 1983, Eddie designed and constructed a state-of-the-art recording studio in his home with the band's long-time recording engineer, Don Landee.
-This led to creative conflict, as it allowed Ed to dominate the recording process without so much input from Roth.
-Furthermore, he began to experiment in an almost New Wave direction with keyboards and synthesizers, while Roth preferred guitar-heavy hard rock.

-Their sixth and final album together until 2006, 1984, was a critical and commercial success and continued the band's move toward mainstream pop.
+In 1983, Eddie designed and constructed a recording studio in his home with the band's recording engineer, Donn Landee.
+This led to creative conflict, as it allowed the guitarist to be in control of the recording process.
+Furthermore, he began to experiment with keyboards and synthesizers, while Roth preferred guitar-heavy hard rock.
+Their sixth and final album together until 2012, 1984, was a critical and commercial success and continued the band's move toward mainstream pop music.
+It reached No. 2 on the charts.

-However in early 1985, while still a member of Van Halen, Roth released Crazy from the Heat, an eclectic solo EP of off-beat pop standards.
+In early 1985, while still a member of Van Halen, Roth released Crazy from the Heat, an eclectic solo EP of off-beat pop standards.
 Some months before Roth's departure, Noel Monk, their manager of seven years was fired suddenly by the Van Halen brothers; he speculated that (Roth) was testing the waters for a potential separate, solo career.

 According to Monk, Roth formally parted ways with his Van Halen bandmates in August 1985 (although an urban legend persists that it was April 1, April Fool's Day), taking with him 60 Van Halen employees, including VH Head of Security, Ed Andersen.
-In his 1998 autobiography, Crazy from the Heat, a bitter Roth characterized Van Halen's music just before his 1985 departure as "morose".
+In his 1997 autobiography, Crazy from the Heat, a bitter Roth characterized Van Halen's music just before his 1985 departure as "morose".